a-kouki/manipulation-pdf-python/README.md

 Run the file: main.py

-Code is write with js, pyhon using flask.
+Code is written in JavaScript and Python using Flask.